microsoft/WhatTheHack/020-LinuxFundamentals/Coach/Solution-12.md

 `student@vm01:~$ sudo sed -i.bkp -e 's/_;/linuxhackathon.com;/g' /etc/nginx/sites-enabled/default`

-Then let's proceed to the setup and configurations for Certbot setting new environment variables:
+Then let's proceed to the setup and configurations for Certbot by setting new environment variables:

 ```
 export DOMAIN_NAME="linuxhackathon.com"
 export EMAIL="admin@linuxhackathon.com"
 ````
-_Remember to change according your domain_
+_Remember to change according to your domain_

 Install snap tool to get certbot: